Photonic Molecular Science Laboratory

 Education and Research Activities in the Laboratory

 Research activity of this laboratory is focused on “Photonic Molecular Science”, a new research field covering molecules, polymers, coordination compounds and low-dimensional nanomaterials with advanced photo-functionality.
-We accept students who have been educated in related fields such as chemistry, applied physics, material science and electronic engineering in Japanese and overseas universities.
-Students are trained in organic and inorganic syntheses and characterization methods, which are essential for developing future advanced materials and devices with photo-functionality.
-We welcome ambitious students with high motivation, flexibility, and positive attitudes to address new scientific challenges while taking advantage of their educational backgrounds and scientific interests in materials science.
+We synthesize these new materials for future energy resource, sensors, displays and precision chemical fabrication processes.
+We accept students who have been educated in chemistry and chemistry-related field in Japanese and overseas universities.
+Small number of students may join from solid state physics, material science and electronic engineering.
+Students are motivated to have advanced skills and knowledge on organic and inorganic chemical syntheses and material characterization, which are essential for future advanced researchers in chemistry, material chemistry and device science with photo-functionality.
+Our current research interest is dedicated to following topics;

 Fig.1 Schematic illustration for photoisomerization reactions of our unique photochromic molecule, which exhibits photoreaction with quantum yield of unity, a “photon-quantitative reaction”